This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 First Aid

-If your dog eats wasabi, act fast.
+If your dog eats wasabi, don’t panic:

-- Rinse their mouth with water
+- Rinse their mouth thoroughly with cool water

-- Watch for symptoms
+- Watch for vomiting or diarrhea

 Emergency Response